ludwit/sphinx-for-IoT/README.md

 which obscures the identity of the people or devices involved in the information exchange.
 This prevents unauthorised access to personal and sensitive information in advance.
-Anonymisation can also improve overall security by making it more difcult for attackers to track or target specifc individuals or devices.
-For example, obscuring the identity and location of IoT devices can make it more difcult for adversaries to launch targeted attacks or identify vulnerabilities that could be exploited.<br>
+Anonymisation can also improve overall security by making it more diffcult for attackers to track or target specifc individuals or devices.
+For example, obscuring the identity and location of IoT devices can make it more diffcult for adversaries to launch targeted attacks or identify vulnerabilities that could be exploited.<br>
 Strong anonymisation comes at the cost of slower network throughput [[10](#10)] and operational overhead for network nodes.
-The constrained hardware characteristics of the IoT exacerbate this trade-of.
+The constrained hardware characteristics of the IoT exacerbate this trade-off.
 Many IoT devices have limited processing power, storage capacity and connectivity [[11](#11)].
 These constraints make it challenging to design and deploy efective anonymisation technologies for the IoT.<br>